amor71/LiuAlgoTrader/docs/source/Off-market.rst

 - `StockCluster` : the miner read all trade-able stocks, and stores in the `ticker_data` table the industry/segment and similar stocks details.
 This data can later be used in real-time to compare how a certain stock is doing against an industry/segment or similar stocks index.
-- `gainloss`: populate `gainloss` table w/ per batch aggregated P&L details.
+- `gainloss`: populate `gainloss` table with per-batch aggregated P&L details.

 **Notes**

-1. The `market_miner` app should be executed in off-hours, and once run it will refresh existing data, or load data since last run,
+1. The `market_miner` app should be executed in off-market hours, and once run it will refresh existing data, or load data since last run,
 2. Additional miners can be found in the examples_ folder (and should be downloaded separately),

 .. _examples: